ha5ha6/judy_blog/_pages/td.md

 In the TD setup,

-- **On-policy**: evaluate and improve a $$\epsilon$$-greedy policy, where this policy is also used to generate samples
+- **On-policy**: evaluate and improve a $$\epsilon$$-greedy policy, where this policy is also used to generate samples (update policy and behavior policy are the same)

-- **Off-policy**: evaluate a greedy policy, improve a $$\epsilon$$-greedy policy, where the $$\epsilon$$-greedy policy is used to generate samples
+- **Off-policy**: evaluate and improve a greedy policy, where a $$\epsilon$$-greedy policy is used to generate samples (update policy and behavior policy are different)

 In SARSA, the policy evaluation takes place in $$r+\gamma Q(s',a')$$, where $$a' \sim \pi(a' \mid s')$$

 This means, the agent looks ahead to the next action to see what the agent will do at the next step following the current policy.
-In other words, the $$\epsilon$$-greedy policy with the property of exploration has been evaluated for whether the next state will be safe or dangerous
+In other words, the $$\epsilon$$-greedy policy with the property of exploration has been evaluated for whether the next state and action will be safe or dangerous

-In Q-learning, the policy evaluation takes place in $$r+\gamma \max_{a'} Q(s',a')$$, where a greedy policy has been evaluated all the time
+In Q-learning, the policy evaluation takes place in $$r+\gamma \max_{a'} Q(s',a')$$, where an absolute greedy policy has been evaluated all the time

-Since the Q-function always updates with greedy evaluations without attempting to resolve what that policy actually is, it doesn't take into account the exploration price
+Since the Q-function always updates with greedy evaluations without attempting to resolve what that policy actually is, it doesn't take into account the exploration effects

-The policy improvment procedures in SARSA and Q-learning are inside the $$\epsilon$$-greedy policies, where the agent has $$\epsilon$$ chance to take a random policy and $$1-\epsilon$$ chance to take the greedy policy as $$a = \argmax Q(s,a)$$

-The behavior policies of SARSA and Q-learning are the same, which is the $$\epsilon$$-greedy policy
+- when the policy is simply a greedy one, Q-learning and SARSA will produce the same results

+- SRASA usually performs better than Q-learning, especially when there is a good chance that the agent will choose to take a random suboptimal action in the next step

+- Q-learning's assumption that the agent is following the optimal policy maybe far enough from true that SARSA will converge faster and with fewer errors

+- Q-learning is more likely to learn an optimal policy when the agent doesn't explore too much, where SARSA is less likely to learn such an optimal policy but a safer one

 ### Important Concepts